Gallicchio-Lab/sbdd-on-a-laptop/README.md

-# Structure-Based Drug Design on a Laptop: a Workshop on Google Colab
+# Structure-Based Drug Design on a Laptop: a Hands-On Workshop

 A series of Jupyter notebooks and notes for a 3-day hands-on workshop held at Brooklyn College in January 2026.

 ## Learning Objectives

-The goal of the workshop is to achieve familiarity with free or online computational modeling tools for structure-based drug design available to all on small computers such as laptops.
-In addition to the Google Colab computational environment, during the workshop we used molecular viewers and molecular editors (Mol*, Maestro Viewer).
+The goal of the workshop was to achieve familiarity with free or online computational modeling tools for structure-based drug design available to all on small computers such as laptops.
+In addition to the Google Colab computational environment, we used molecular viewers and molecular editors (Mol*, Maestro Viewer).

 Some of the things we learned about: